flowershow/flowershow-app/blog/announcing-markdown-fidelity.md

 When we created **Flowershow**, our mission was simple:

-> Let people publish beautiful, fast websites directly from Markdown — without changing how they write.
+> Let people publish beautiful websites quickly and easily from Markdown — without changing how they write.

 Today, we’re marking an important milestone in that mission: